Skip to main content

 Symbolize this argument, and prove that it is valid.
 (The second sentence is perhaps best symbolized not using one of the eight forms, but rather using a conditional, where both the antecedent and the consequent are existential sentences.)
 Do you believe this argument is sound?
 Why do you think Darwin’s work was considered a significant challenge to the claim that the argument is sound?

-This page titled 2.3: Reasoning with quantifiers is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Craig DeLancey (OpenSUNY) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.3: Reasoning with quantifiers is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Craig DeLancey (OpenSUNY) via source content that was edited to the style and standards of the LibreTexts platform.